xpqz/documentation/dotnet-interface/docs/wpf/windows-presentation-foundation/data-binding/datagrid-example.md

 This example illustrates data binding using a vector of namespaces.

-Each row in the WPF `DataGrid` control is represented by an object, and each column as a property of that object.
-Each row in the `DataGrid` is bound to an object in the data source, and each column in the data grid is bound to a property of the data object.
+Each row in the WPF DataGrid control is represented by an object, and each column as a property of that object.
+Each row in the DataGrid is bound to an object in the data source, and each column in the data grid is bound to a property of the data object.

 ![data binding datagrid1](../img/data-binding-datagrid1.png)

 ## The XAML

-The XAML shown below,  describes a Window containing a `DockPanel`, inside which is a `DataGrid`.
+The XAML shown below,  describes a Window containing a DockPanel, inside which is a DataGrid.
 ```apl
  <Window
     xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"